zmalone/chef-web-docs/source/build-a-delivery-pipeline/rhel/write-the-build-cookbook/3/_index.md

 $ cd ~/Development/delivery-cluster/.chef
 ```

 The machine name is the same as the node name.
-Recall that for the Acceptance stage, the name will be either 'acceptance-deliver-customers-rhel-aws' or 'acceptance-deliver-customers-rhel-ssh', depending on which driver you're using.
+Recall that for the Acceptance stage, the machine's name is 'acceptance-deliver-customers-rhel'.

 Now run `knife node list` and search for your Acceptance stage.